Featured Work: His Dark Materials

 “The film industry in Wales has exploded over the past four years.
 It is an incredible opportunity for Wales that we can build something like His Dark Materials.
 Viewers can expect a highly enjoyable visual experience with gripping drama.”

-USW Film & TV School Wales has announced a unique new partnership with Screen Alliance Wales.
+USW Film & TV School Wales has a unique partnership with Screen Alliance Wales.

-The partnership will give USW students the chance to work on leading television productions made in Wales such as His Dark Materials and Discovery of Witches.
+The partnership gives USW students the chance to work on leading television productions made in Wales such as His Dark Materials and Discovery of Witches.